kennytilton/matrix/README.md

 ![Matrix cell culture](images/mx-banner-red.jpg)

 Welcome to the "mono" repo for Matrix, a generic, fine-grained, reactive engine that began as Common Lisp [Cells](https://github.com/kennytilton/cells) twenty-five years ago.
-Gasp.

 Of most interest to many will be the application of Matrix to Web and mobile app development, and now ClojureDart/Flutter UI development.
 We were actively documenting the Web solution in a new [mxWeb Training](https://github.com/kennytilton/mxweb-trainer) app/tutorial when ClojureDart came along.